Gun laws in Texas: License to carry

 Also, as of September 1, 2019, the offence of a Licensed to Carry holder entering on the premises of a church, synagogue, or other established place of religious worship was redacted from Texas Penal Code Sections 46.035(b).
 A church, synagogue, or other established place of religious worship must have 30.06 and 30.07 signs posted to prevent carrying on their premises.

-College Carry Laws
+College carry laws

 Public four-year universities (as of August 1, 2016) and public two-year colleges (as of August 1, 2017) must allow concealed carry in campus buildings as well.
 Universities will be allowed to establish rules and regulations regarding safety but may not generally prohibit concealed carry on the campus.

+Red flag laws

+Texas does not have red flag laws, also known as Extreme Risk Protection Orders, which allow courts to temporarily remove firearms from individuals deemed a threat to themselves or others.
+While these laws have proven effective in other states, Texas lawmakers have not pursued them, citing concerns over Second Amendment rights and due process.

 Restrictions on licensed carry

 While a resident of Texas (or a nonresident holding a recognized permit) is generally authorized to carry in most public places, there are State and Federal laws that still restrict a permit holder from carrying a weapon in certain situations.
 These include: